fbpx

 By Matthew Vultaggio

-It’s not possible to see who specifically follows a Spotify playlist, but you can see how many people follow it by looking for the follower/like count next to the playlist’s title and information.
-This will show you the number of followers but not the individual profiles.
+There is no way to see who specifically follows a playlist on Spotify, but you can see how many people follow a Spotify playlist.
+You can find out how many people follow a Spotify playlist by looking for the follower/like count next to the playlist’s title and information.

-Having created several of my own Spotify playlists and tracked each’s follower growth, I’ve found that:
+Having created several public playlists in my own Spotify playlists and tracked each follower’s growth, I’ve found that:

 • If the playlist has 0 followers, it will only show the playlist creator’s name